L1VB/Arcane-Repo/README.md

 # Arcane-Repo
-This is a website that I created based off of League of Legends, "Arcane".
+This is a website that I created based off of League of Legends, Arcane.
 It was turned into a Netflix series on the 6th of November 2021 and I really enjoyed watching it so decided to create a website about it.